digi-embedded/meta-digi/README.md

   * Wireless
     * P2P on the ConnectCore MP1 doesn't currently work in concurrency with other modes (station or SoftAP).
-    * Connecting to a 802.11r network throws an unexpected error with the latest CYW4373E wireless firmware.

 ## ConnectCore 6UL